reincas/PlotFont/README.md

 # PlotFont

-Python 3 package providing a line font based on the famous HP1345A font for plotting applications.
+Python 3 package providing a monospaced line font based on the famous HP1345A font for plotting applications.

 ## Installation